softwaremagico/KendoTournamentManager/docker/README.md

 # Using REVERSE PROXY and SSL certificates generation

 Since version 2.13.7, the reverse proxy engine has been changed from Nginx to Traefik.
 Traefik is more automated than Nginx, and it will handle all _Let's encrypt_ certificate generation automatically.

-Remember to change `email` value on the `.env` file as it is used for the certificates' registration:
+Remember to change `email` value on the `docker/.env` file as it is used for the certificates' registration:

 ```
 email=myemail@domain.com